cagov/archives-abortion.ca.gov/abortion.ca.gov/pages/getting-an-abortion/types-of-abortion.md

 ### How it works

-A medication abortion is when you take two types of pills up to 48 hours apart.
+A medication abortion is when you take certain pills up to 48 hours apart.
 You can take the medication in a clinic, at home, or wherever you’re staying.

-The medication stops your body’s production of pregnancy hormones.
-This causes your uterus to expel the pregnancy.

-After taking both pills, most people expel the pregnancy in 4 to 5 hours.
-For others, the process can take longer.
+A medication abortion can take several hours to a few days to complete.
+The length of time varies from person to person and depends on the type of drugs used.

 Learn more about [abortion aftercare](/getting-an-abortion/about-abortion/#abortion-aftercare).